 Testicular Self Examination (TSE)

-A massive 98% of testicular cancer cases can be treated if caught earlier enough.
+A massive 98% of testicular cancer cases can be treated if caught early enough.
 So come on boys 'check yourself out'!

-This is the easiest way to identify any potential testicular problems.
-It only takes a few minutes to perform and gives you a good excuse for feeling your nads (like you need one!).
+TSE is the easiest way to identify any potential testicular problems.
+It only takes a few minutes to perform and gives you a good excuse for feeling your balls (like you need one!).
 Its best performed monthly after you have had a bath or shower when your scrotum will be warm, relaxed and pleasant to touch.

 Fig 1.
 The entire surface of both testes is felt carefully